Anvi1/connect4App/README.md

  1)Download the project

- 2)Run the command on termainal to download node modules --> npm install
+ 2)Run the command on terminal to download node modules --> npm install

  3)Open app.html file on chrome browser